‘Bachelorette’ Ali Fedotowsky Is Thinking About Adopting Third Baby

 Ali Fedotowsky and her husband Kevin Manno are thinking about having another kid and are considering adoption this time, according to Us Weekly.

 Fedotowsky and Manno started their family while they were still engaged, giving birth to their daughter Molly in 2016.
-After marrying in 2017 they gave birth to a son, Riley in 2018.
+After marrying in 2017, they gave birth to a son, Riley, in 2018.

-After the birth of Riley Fedotowsky told reports that she and her husband were done having children, no question about it.
+After the birth of Riley, Fedotowsky told reporters that she and her husband were done having children, no question about it.

-“We’re taking about vasectomies.
+“We’re talking about vasectomies.
 Like, we are done.
 I’ve done enough, OK?
 I’ve had children, I’ve been through pregnancy, labor.
 He can do something this time.”

 Yet it seems that after having Riley in their life for a few months, the former Bachelorette and her husband are considering bringing another member into their family, just not one she has to carry to term.

-According to Fedotowski the thought behind adopting a child is that they’d be helping someone who has already been brought into this world and needs a home.
+According to Fedotowsky, the thought behind adopting a child is that they’d be helping someone who has already been brought into this world and needs a home.

-It would also spare her from the grueling ordeal of being pregnant for nine months, that can cause major health issues and put a strain on both her marriage and her career.
+It would also spare her from the grueling ordeal of being pregnant for nine months, which can cause major health issues and put a strain on both her marriage and her career.

 Not to mention she’d still be raising two young children during those nine months.